-To measure the battery temperature using a thermistor, connect the thermistor, R{NTC}, normally being located in the battery pack, between the NTC pin and ground, and a low drift bias resistor, R{NTCBIAS} , between NTCBIAS and NTC.
-R{NTCBIAS} should be a 1% or better resistor with a value equal to the value of the chosen thermistor at 25°C (R25).
-The LTC4162 applies an excitation voltage of 1.2V to R{NTCBIAS} to measure the thermistor value.
+To measure the battery temperature using a thermistor, connect the thermistor, RNTC, normally being located in the battery pack, between the NTC pin and ground, and a low drift bias resistor, $R{\text{NTCBIAS}}$ , between NTCBIAS and NTC.
+RNTCBIAS should be a 1% or better resistor with a value equal to the value of the chosen thermistor at 25°C (R25).
+The LTC4162 applies an excitation voltage of 1.2V to RNTCBIAS to measure the thermistor value.
 The thermistor measurement result is available at thermistor voltage.
-To minimize battery stress due to charging at temperature extremes, the LTC4162 has a temperature gualified charging algorithm.
-If the application does not require temperature controlled charging, then the thermistor should be replaced with a resistor of equal value to the bias resistor R{NTCBIAS} to continuously simulate 25°C. Either a thermistor_voltage_lo_alert or thermistor_voltage_hi_alert may beset with en thermistor voltage lo alertor en thermistor_voltage_hi_alert, both of which are cleared by writing them to 0.
+To minimize battery stress due to charging at temperature extremes, the LTC4162 has both a simple and a more advanced JEITA (Japan Electronics and Information Technology Industries Association) temperature qualified charging algorithm.
+If the application does not require temperature controlled charging, then the thermistor should be replaced with a resistor of equal value to the bias resistor RNTCBIAS to continuously simulate 25°C. If the thermistor is found to be open (thermistor\voltage > open\thermistor) either during the battery detection test or during charging, charger\state will switch to bat\missing\fault and charging will halt.
+Either a thermistor\voltage\lo\alert or thermistor\voltage\hi\alert may be set with en\thermistor\voltage\lo\alert or en\thermistor\voltage\hi\alert, both of which are cleared by writing them to 0.